Resume Tips for Applying to Out-of-State Jobs

 In Conclusion

-In conclusion, I hope this article helps you understand your options for indicating relocation on a Resume.
-While there isn’t one right answer, there are several options to consider based on your unique situation.
-In any event, I believe it’s important to make an effort to show that you’re serious when applying out of state.
+In conclusion, I hope this article helps you understand how to tweak your Resume when applying to out-of-state jobs.
+While there isn’t necessarily one right answer, there are several options to consider when communicating the unique details of your situation.